corcorana/restingIAF/iaf_manu.md

 note that haegens et al, who seem to be using the van albaba version of chiang’s algorithm, only get 38 out of 51 PAFs (they remark that the curve fitting method is more conservative than standard PAF approach) – can we do better (or at least, provide CoG as viable alternative)? perhaps assumption of gaussian curve is too restrictive in some cases?
 [NB: remark that noisier/ambiguous peaks omitted suggests the algorithm isn’t the same, ? seem to find Gaussian peak at expense of split subpeaks]

+future: iterative/individualised curve smoothing where size of filter window is adaptive
 limit: not sure how well it would perform in kids / old adults / clinical pop

 -->